BP 8115 Cloud and Infrastructure Services

 4. The user ID of application processes shall not be a privileged user (root/admin).

 5. Each entity shall have read, write, or execute permissions only for files and directories it owns or for necessary system files (restricted via file system permissions, access control lists, etc.).
-Also, an entity’s files may not be shared by group.
+Also, an entity’s files may not be shared by a group.

 6. Entity’s users shall not have write access to shared system binaries.